Yessin-Jribi/Healthcare-Resource-Optimization-Risk-Prediction/README.md

 - ANN
 - K-Nearest Neighbors (KNN)

-## Operations Research Scope
-We will formulate and solve a resource optimization problem such as:
-- **Doctor-patient allocation**
-- **Treatment scheduling** with constraints (doctor capacity, specialty, time windows)

-Using techniques like:
-- **Linear Programming (LP)**
-- **Integer Programming**
-- **Dynamic Programming** (for sequential decisions over time)

 ## Expected Deliverables
 - Clean and structured MySQL database with relationships
 - Looker dashboard with hospital KPIs
 - ML models deployed in Colab for patient risk classification
 - Optimization model to reduce wait times or costs
 - GitHub-hosted source code with documentation

-## Why This Matters
-This project simulates real-world hospital challenges using modern data tools, blending **analytics**, **machine learning**, and **operations research**.
-It serves as an excellent portfolio piece to showcase:
-- Full-stack data pipeline implementation
-- Applied ML in healthcare
-- Practical decision support systems using OR

 ## Contact
 Project by **Yessin Jribi**